sharedstreets/micromobility-metrics-specification/1.0.0/README.md

-## 5.6 Pickups Via
+## 5.6 Pickups Matrix

 ### 5.6.1 Description

-Count of unique trips starting in each zone that ended within the target zone.
+Count of unique trips starting in each zone that ended within the zone.

 ### 5.6.2 Spatial